achliopa/udemy_BeginnersROSCourse/readme.md

 * In this lecture we will see how to create a Catkin workspace
 * Catkin is the official build system for ROS. we use it to build a ROS app
 * we will create a new folder 'catkin_ws'. we cd into it and create a 'src' folder
-* then beign in the catkin_ws folder we run `catkin_make`
+* then being in the catkin_ws folder we run `catkin_make`
-* after build finishes we have a 'devel' and 'build' folders.
+* after build finishes we have 'devel' and 'build' folders.
-* also in src folder we have 'CMakeLists.txt' this file was created by catkin to init the workspace
+* also in src folder we have 'CMakeLists.txt'. this file was created by catkin to init the workspace
 * all our code will be in the src/  folder. anytime we want to build our code we go to catkin_ws folder (project root folder) and run `catkin_make`
 * last thing we have to do is to source the catkin workspace
 * in the devel/ folder we have 'setup.bash' file. being in the devel folder we `source setup.bash`